vcuadrosv/Prototype.js/README.md

 What is a Prototype in JavaScritp?

-In my opinion the prototype evidence a JSON or a  Object, which are colection not ordered of <name>:<value>.
-The function prototype is necesary for call object in Javascrip, that is to say a JSON, in all shap.
+In my opinion the prototype evidence a JSON or a  Object, which are colection not ordered of (name):(value) The function prototype is necesary for call object in Javascrip, that is to say a JSON, in all shap.
 A example that is watching in internet is:

 function Person(name,age){
     this.name = name;